 Atlanta-Area Restaurant Business Management Schools

-Three schools in the Atlanta area offer hospitality degree programs that include restaurant management courses and specializations.
-This article looks at those schools, none more than 35 minutes from downtown, and the programs they provide.
+This article looks at three schools in the Atlanta area offering hospitality degree programs that include restaurant management courses and specializations, none more than 30 miles from downtown, and the programs they provide.
 Information about each institution, including tuition, student population and the percentage of students who graduate on time, is spotlighted in a format that makes comparison easy for prospective students.

-- At Atlanta Technical College, about four miles south of downtown Atlanta, hospitality students can earn an associate's degree in hotel/restaurant/tourism management.
+- At Atlanta Technical College, about three miles south of downtown Atlanta, hospitality students can earn an associate's degree in hotel/restaurant/tourism management.

 - Located in the heart of downtown Atlanta, Georgia State University offers bachelor's and master's degree programs in hospitality that include courses in restaurant management.
 The university also offers a minor in hospitality administration.

 - Gwinnett Technical College, 28 miles from downtown in a northeast Atlanta suburb, has an associate's degree program that covers all facets of the hospitality industry.

 Comparison of Schools

 There are many factors to consider when choosing a college, and the following table highlights some of the most important information for prospective students.

 |Total Enrollment (2017)||4,098*||32,816*||8,321*|

 |Campus Setting||Large city||Large city||Large suburb|